PsyTeachR/reprores-v2/docs/appendix-a-installing-r.md

 Add-on packages are not distributed with base R, but have to be downloaded and installed from an archive, in the same way that you would, for instance, download and install PokemonGo on your smartphone.

 The main repository where packages reside is called <a class='glossary' target='_blank' title='The Comprehensive R Archive Network: a network of ftp and web servers around the world that store identical, up-to-date, versions of code and documentation for R.' href='https://psyteachr.github.io/glossary/c#cran'>CRAN</a>, the Comprehensive R Archive Network.
 A package has to pass strict tests devised by the R core team to be allowed to be part of the CRAN archive.
-You can install from the CRAN archive with the <code><span class='fu'><a href='https://rdrr.io/r/utils/install.packages.html'>install.packages</a></span><span class='op'>(</span><span class='op'>)</span></code> function.
+You can install from the CRAN archive with the <code><span><span class='fu'><a href='https://rdrr.io/r/utils/install.packages.html'>install.packages</a></span><span class='op'>(</span><span class='op'>)</span></span></code> function.

 ```r